-Objective CIE 3.2 Barrier Island Development.
+Objective CIE 3.2 Limits to Barrier Island Subsidies.

 Limit public expenditures on the barrier island that subsidize increased development intensities or development that adversely affects hurricane evacuation times.
-Objective

-A-6 Carried Forward
+(Objective A-6 Carried Forward)

 Do not use public expenditures to subsidize expanded development on the barrier island, unless such expenditures are: